DragonBanana/advanced_algorithm_circuit_retiming/README.md

 So the bigger is the bubble and more time is been required for OPT 1 to complete, and more *'yellowish'* is the bubble and more time is been needed for OPT 2.

-As expected, OPT 2 scales very well with the number of edges (the color of the biggest bubble is purple), and increasing the number of edges (close to (V^2)/2 ), the performance starts to decrease rapidly.
+As expected, OPT 2 scales very well with the number of vertices (the color of the biggest bubble is purple), and increasing the number of edges (close to (V^2)/2 ), the performance starts to decrease rapidly.

 The interactive plot can be found [here](doc/html/time_bench.html) (it requires to be opened with a browser/HTML reader).